Golumeq/LetMeTakeCare/README.md

 ## Inspiration

 The "LetMeTakeCare" project was born during the MERN course conducted by Dave Grey.
-The inspiration behind creating this application was the desire to promote a more sustainable and ecological way of delivering packages by utilizing existing means of transportation.

 ## How to Use